edx/edx-load-tests/README.rst

 License
 -------

-The code in this repository is licensed under the AGPLv3 unless otherwise noted.
+The code in this repository is licensed under the Apache License, Version 2.0, unless otherwise noted.

 Please see `LICENSE.txt <https://github.com/edx/edx-load-tests/blob/master/LICENSE.txt>`_ for details.

 How To Contribute
 -----------------